adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 </project>
 ```

-Because I want to start a Spring Boot project and I'm a fan of Lombok, I add the following dependencies and add the Spring Boot Starter parent relation:
+Because I want to start a Spring Boot project and I'm a fan of Lombok, I add the following dependencies and add the Spring Boot Starter parent relation (pom.xml):
 ```
 	<parent>
 		<groupId>org.springframework.boot</groupId>